-If we are stating that something is "a lot of Blarney", we are not referring to an actual locality in Ireland.
+If we are stating that something is "a lot of Blarney", we probably are not referring to an actual place in Ireland.
 Instead, saying that something is Blarney is the same as stating you believe that the message is untrue.
-Or maybe containing a morsel of truth somewhere, but calling it Blarney means that the story has been blown out of all proportions, taken from its context, added to and embroided upon, told in a very partisan way, changed beyond recognition, embellished to suit the speaker’s needs, or simply twisted to evoke our sympathy.
-Or all of this.
+Or maybe that it contains a morsel of truth somewhere, but calling it Blarney means that the story has been blown out of all proportions, taken from its context, added to and embroidered upon, told in a very biased way, changed beyond recognition, embellished to suit the speaker’s needs, or simply twisted to evoke our sympathy.

 The Origin of Blarney

 The use of the word "Blarney" in this context has a royal pedigree and its ultimate roots in Blarney, County Cork.
-During the reformation, Queen Elizabeth I was trying to come to grips with her Irish subjects.
+During the Reformation, Queen Elizabeth I was trying to come to grips with her Irish subjects.
 While not averse to wielding her full royal and military power when needed, Elizabeth also employed diplomacy, and frequently met her Irish subjects face to face.
-Obviously less of the revolting peasants, and more of the rebelling lords -- one must maintain standards, after all.
+Well, at least she met with the Irish Lords - she was still not a woman to associate with peasants, after all.

-Even she, however, might have had second thoughts about the wisdom of doing so … when she met Cormac MacCarthy, and with him her match in the art of non-committal diplomacy.
+Even she, however, might have had second thoughts about the wisdom of doing so after she met Cormac MacCarthy, and with him her match in the art of non-committal diplomacy.
 As the current lord of Blarney Castle, Cormac tried everything legal (or at least not strictly illegal) to keep his independence and not submit to the British throne.
-At the same time he tried to avoid giving away too much of anything to the crown.
-His motto was not "Scratch my back and I'll scratch your's!"
-It was more like "Just leave me alone, will you?"
+At the same time, he tried to avoid giving away too much of anything to the crown.
+His goal was to be left alone to lord over his small corner of Ireland.

-Thus Queen Elizabeth's demands were regularly met not by deeds, or even commitments.
-Instead, the Irish lord offered by extensive elaborations on why something could not be done, or may be done in an unspecified future, at least not immediately, and generally not without some modification (which would always be to his advantage).
+Thus Queen Elizabeth's demands to the lord of Blarney were regularly ignored and almost never acted upon.
+Instead, the Irish lord offered by extensive elaborations on why something could not be done or may be done in an unspecified future, at least not immediately, and generally not without some modification (which would always be to his advantage).
 In short, Cormac tried to talk and bluff his way out of it, hoping that Elizabeth would simply forget.
 He was the original Irish chancer.

 The Blarney Stone

 Is it worth it?
-Well, if visiting "The World's Top Unhygienic Tourist Attractions" is on your bucket list (which better be short, because of hygiene matters), you should definitely go.
 If you are in need of better skills in influencing people and winning friends, you might be better off with a self-help book.
 Because, after all, talking Blarney all the time will more than likely annoy people.
 Long-term at least.
 However, this thanks to the folklore that now surrounds it, Blarney Castle is one of the most visited sites in all of Ireland and kissing the stone can definitely be a part of your Emerald Isle bucket list!